yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/key_concepts/apigtw_groups_and_domains.md

 "description": "API Gateway supports a distributed architecture based on groups of API Gateways in an administrative domain."
 }

-The benefits of API Gateway architecture include the following:
+The benefits of the API Gateway architecture include the following:

 * Managing a group of API Gateways as a single unit
 * Solution partitioning by group